South Road

 How Life Works Here

 South Road is located in City of Nottingham, near Nottingham.
 Crime is a significant concern, with 562 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 218 violent offences were recorded (39% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
+The closest is University Hospital Day Nursery (kindergarten, 31m).
 Transport connections are strong, with rail and bus and tram links nearby.
 The nearest stop (Queens Medical Centre Tram Stop) is 41m away.
 The median property price is £380,000.
 Based on 9 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation, with larger households suggesting families.
-There are 8 schools within 2 km, 8 rated Good or Outstanding by Ofsted.
-3 are rated Outstanding.
-Both primary and secondary options are available locally.
-The nearest school is just 238m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street falls within Flood Zone 3 — a high-risk area for flooding from river sources.
 Specialist flood insurance and any necessary mitigation should be factored into a purchase decision.
-The data suggests this area could appeal to young professionals.
-Overall, this street scores 44 out of 100 for liveability, above the district average.
-The low safety score is the dominant factor affecting liveability here.
+This street may particularly suit young professionals.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 48/100 (excellent access and transport), but liveability scores only 38/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown